-Some countertops can indeed cost you a pretty penny; most are affordably stylish.
+Some countertops can cost you a pretty penny; most are affordably stylish.
 This SK Stones’ price guide will help you find those diamonds in the rough for the coming year.

-Aesthetics of the Stone (Quality, Color, Design)
+1. Aesthetics of the Stone

-The appearance and looks of the countertop are the easiest and most visible indicators of the price.
-Stone countertops with rare color shades are more expensive, like red, blue, purple, etc. All the stone slabs are not equal; they have a unique natural design in their fabrication.
-Customized countertops that fit your house’s theme or interior lighting can cost you more than standard tops.
+- DESIGN: All the stone slabs are not equal; they have a unique natural design in their fabrication.
+Customized countertops that fit your house’s theme or interior lighting can cost you more than standard countertops.

-Level 2 or Mid-Grade Countertops fabrication from slabs takes place in the stores.
+- Level 2 or Mid-Grade Countertops fabrication from slabs takes place in the stores.
 Their thickness is close to the 3cm mark and comes in more aesthetically pleasing patterns.

 Stone Countertop Estimates